Servideska/HPC/doc.zih.tu-dresden.de/docs/software/spec.md

-The tool includes nine real-world scientific applications (see [benchmark table](https://www.spec.org/hpc2021/docs/result-fields.html#benchmarks)) with different workload sizes - tiny, small, medium, large - and different parallelization models including MPI only, MPI+OpenACC, MPI+OpenMP and MPI+OpenMP with target offloading.
+The tool includes nine real-world scientific applications (see [benchmark table](https://www.spec.org/hpc2021/docs/result-fields.html#benchmarks)) with different workload sizes ranging from tiny, small, medium to large, and different parallelization models including MPI only, MPI+OpenACC, MPI+OpenMP and MPI+OpenMP with target offloading.
 With the benchmark you can not only compare the performance of different systems, it can also be used to evaluate parallel strategies for applications on a target HPC system (target partition).